-Well water filters can cost upwards of $2,000, so making sure you’re well informed before making a purchase is essential.
+These systems can cost upwards of $2,000, so making sure you’re well informed before making a purchase is essential.
 It’s wise to consider the following when deciding on the filter for you:

 Your available space

-Depending on the type of well water filter you go for, you will need to factor in for different maintenance requirements.
+Depending on the type of well filter you go for, you will need to factor in for different maintenance requirements.
 Any system that has a filter will require extra work in making filter replacements, usually after 8 to 12 months of use.
 This can hardly be classified as extensive maintenance, but new filters do come at a cost.

 Well water systems that don’t use filters tend to perform their own automated maintenance, like system flushes, and require less frequent maintenance in the long run.

-There are a number of different certifications that a well water filter can have, and this largely depends on the components in the system and the benefits that the system provides.
+There are a number of different certifications that a product can have, and this largely depends on the components in the system and the benefits that the system provides.
 If a filter has been either third party tested to meet NSF Standards, or certified by the NSF itself, it’s a promising sign to you, the customer, that the system does what it claims to do.
 While a filter with no certifications may still work, you might choose to opt for a certified filter for peace of mind.

 Your water pressure

-You need to understand how your own well water system works, and how this affects your water pressure, to ensure you buy the right well water filter for your needs.
+You need to understand how your own well water system works, and how this affects your water pressure, to ensure you buy the right whole house filter for your needs.
 Additionally, the flow rate of a filter, measured in GPM, will help you to determine how quickly it will send water to all of your home’s appliances.
 You need a filter that won’t cause a distinct drop in pressure, and has a high enough flow rate to send water through your plumbing at a fast enough rate.

 How to choose the right size well water filtration system